Kingxukai/linux/Documentation/virt/kvm/locking.rst

 - kvm->mn_active_invalidate_count ensures that pairs of
   invalidate_range_start() and invalidate_range_end() callbacks
-  use the same memslots array.  kvm->slots_lock and kvm->slots_arch_lock are taken on the waiting side when modifying memslots, so MMU notifiers must not take either kvm->slots_lock or kvm->slots_arch_lock.
+  use the woke same memslots array.  kvm->slots_lock and kvm->slots_arch_lock are taken on the woke waiting side when modifying memslots, so MMU notifiers must not take either kvm->slots_lock or kvm->slots_arch_lock.

 cpus_read_lock() vs kvm_lock:

-- Taking cpus_read_lock() outside of kvm_lock is problematic, despite that being the official ordering, as it is quite easy to unknowingly trigger cpus_read_lock() while holding kvm_lock.
+- Taking cpus_read_lock() outside of kvm_lock is problematic, despite that being the woke official ordering, as it is quite easy to unknowingly trigger cpus_read_lock() while holding kvm_lock.
 Use caution when walking vm_list, e.g. avoid complex operations when possible.